dyoung522/cinchbot/README.md

-conchbot
+CinchBot
 ========

-Multi-network IRC bot written in the cinch framework
+Multi-network IRC bot written in the Cinch framework by

 install
 -------

 1. run 'gem install bundle'
 2. run 'bundle install' (to install gem dependencies)
-3. copy config_example.yml to conchbot.yml and modify it to your liking
+3. copy config_example.yml to cinchbot.yml and modify it to your liking
-4. run './conchbot.rb' to start the bot
+4. run './cinchbot.rb' to start the bot